GalaCasey/galatea-hal/README.md

 States are currently being preserved in state objects (see state.py).
 In particular, if you would like to introduce a new type of state, particularly a new type of conversation, please extend State, or ConversationState
 ##### Threads
-If you need a thread, please implement it in threads.py
+If you need a thread, please implement it in threads.py In addition, we are also using a threadpool to execute tasks, so Hal can be internally asynchronous and non-blocking
 ##### OAuth 2.0
 OAuth is a complex protocol, and you would be well served reading the many guides online, as well as the Google specific documentation.
 However, there are a number of small points that are worth mentioning here.
 - Upon the _first authorization_ of a user, google returns an access token with a refresh token.
 All further authorizations do not return a refresh token.
 This can result in 'Invalid grant' errors during testing.
 The easiest fix during testing is to have the user revoke access in the [Google Security Panel](https://security.google.com/settings/security/permissions).
 This should not be an issue during prod, as the credentials should be securely stored upon the first authentication (To Be Implemented)
 - When implementing a new method that requires a user authenticate, use the process found in google_helpers.py's send_email function.
 Generate a new uuid, then try and get the credentials for the user.
 If the credentials cannot be found, create a WaitState based on that uuid, and return it.
 The RtmEventHandler will take charge of this WaitState, and will resume the method call when authentication is completed.
 - probably is more to say...
-##### ZMQ Messaging
-We are using the ZeroMQ library for sending messages between our threads.
-Currently this is just to handle messages from our flask endpoint to our message handler, which indicate when OAuth has been completed for a user

 ##### cryptography.fernet
 We are useing Fernet for symmetrical encryption to encrypt our state as we pass through google OAuth.
-In addition, we are using it to encrypt the static Hal credentials.
 ##### fuzzywuzzy
 Fuzzywuzzy is a fuzzy string matching library, which we are using for google drive lookups to account for slight misspellings of actual file names.